 In flat spacetime (special relativity) the causal structure is simple and given by the light cones: an event can be connected by spacelike, timelike, null curves to other events, and that determines in an absolute sense its future and its past.
-In the language of hyperbolic PDE, the light cone determines the domain of dependence and the domain of influence of the solution of the wave equation, $\Box \phi = 0$ .
+In the language of hyperbolic PDE, the light cone determines the domain of dependence and the domain of influence of the solution of the wave equation, $\Box \phi = 0$.

 In GR the global causal structure of the spacetime is more complex.
-One can consider a closed set of causallyconnected events: it is impossible to say which event of the set happened before or after another one.
-The situation corresponds to the existance of closed timelike curves; an example is given by the Gödel cosmology that satisfies EFE with the cosmological constant.
+As extreme example, one can consider a closed set of causally-connected events: it is impossible to say which event of the set happened before or after another one.
+The situation corresponds to the existance of closed timelike curves; an example is given by the Gödel cosmology that satisfies EFE with the cosmological constant, Fig. 3.1 left panel.
 Other examples are discussed in e.g. Chap.
 2 of Carroll's book.

-One considers "physically realistic" a spacetime in which "causality is well-behaved", i.e. it is possible to continuously distunguish between past and future as the event p moves in $\mathcal{M}$ .
-Such manifolds are called time-orientable.
-Some definitions:
+One considers "physically realistic" a spacetime in which "causality can be clearly established", i.e. it is possible to continuously distunguish between past and future as the event p moves in \mathcal{M} .
+Such manifolds are called timeorientable.
+Examples

+Figure 3.1: Left: closed timelike curves in Gödel Universe.
+Right: non time-orientable manifold.

+- Mikowski and Schwarzschild spacetimes are time-orientable; - Gödel spacetime is time orientable;

+• The right panel of Fig. 3.1 shows a non time-orientable spacetime.

+Some definitions in time-orientable manifolds:
-- Achronal set $S \subset \mathcal{M}$ : subset of events that are not connected by timelike curves - Future domain of dependence of $S D+(S)$ : the set of events such that every causal curve intersect S in the past - Future Cauchy horizon of S $H+(S)$ : the boundary of $D+(S)$

-All the definitions repeat substituting $+ \mapsto -$ and "past" $\mapsto$ "future".
-The domain of dependence is $D(S) = D+(S) \cup D-(S)$ .

-A Cauchy surface is a spacelike hypersurface $\Sigma \subset \mathcal{M}$ whose domain of dependence is the entire manifold $D(\Sigma) = \mathcal{M}$ $(H(\Sigma) = 0)$ .
-Every causal (timelike or null) curve without end-point intersect $\Sigma$ only once.
-In other terms, given $\Sigma$ one can predict past and future.
-Note $\Sigma$ are not unique.
+- Achronal set $S \subset \mathcal{M}$: subset of events that are not connected by timelike curves.
+No event in S is in the future/past of other events in S. - Future domain of dependence of $S D+(S)$: the set of events such that every causal curve intersect S in the past. - Future Cauchy horizon of $S H+(S)$: the boundary of $D+(S)$. - The two definitions above can be extended "to the past" by substituting $+ \mapsto -$ and "past" \mapsto "future". - Domain of dependence $D(S) = D+(S) \cup D-(S)$. - Cauchy surface is a spacelike hypersurface $\Sigma \subset \mathcal{M}$ whose domain of dependence is the entire manifold $D(\Sigma) = \mathcal{M}$ $(H(\Sigma) = 0)$.
+Every causal (timelike or null) curve without end-point intersect Σ only once.
+In other terms, given Σ one can predict past and future.
+Note Σ are not unique.

+And finally the most important definition:

-Definition 3.3.1. $(\mathcal{M}, g)$ is said globally hyperbolic spacetime iff admits a Cauchy surface.
+Definition 3.3.1. (\mathcal{M}, g) is said globally hyperbolic spacetime iff admits a Cauchy surface.

-Spacetimes of interested for NR are assumed to be globally hyperbolic.
+Spacetimes of interest for NR (and in general for most of GR solutions of physical interest) are assumed to be globally hyperbolic.
 For example, it should be clear that weak-field spacetimes or the spacetime outside a star are of such type.
 The discussion in the next Section should also convice the reader that Schwarzschild is globally hyperbolic (Recall the singularity r = 0 is not part of the manifold).